tmpim/netmountcc/README.md

 ### WebDAV

-Netmount also provides a WebDAV server at the `/webdav` endpoint.
+By default, Netmount also provides a WebDAV server at the `/webdav` endpoint.
 The same URL used as an argument in `mount.lua` gets used here.
+If the host has configured a custom port for webdav, it's expected that this may be at a different location.

 ## Configuration